Cannabis in NJ

 Almost every faction of the state’s population is involved in one way or another, and thousands are eager to weigh in on the determination of who, when, and how the state proceeds in growing, processing, testing, marketing, regulating, selling, and educating the public.

-At stake as New Jersey anticipates the effects of legalization are the future of a potentially huge economic juggernaut for growers, distributors and the state, the development and growth of minority businesses, and nothing less than social justice itself for all.
+At stake as New Jersey anticipates the effects of legalization are the future of a potentially huge economic juggernaut for growers, distributors, and the state, the development and growth of minority businesses, and nothing less than social justice itself for all.
+Along with the growth of minority businesses, the cannabis industry may see a steady rise in the number of cannabis franchises and firms.
+These may include dispensaries like Sky High with their big bear menu that can offer medical and recreational marijuana products.
+While the rise of such firms may be seen as business-oriented, it may also have led to the rise of employment rates, with people of numerous communities working in mutual understanding.

 “This legislation will establish an industry that brings equity and economic opportunity to our communities, while establishing minimum standards for safe products and allowing law enforcement to focus their resources on real public safety matters,” said Murphy in signing the bills.
 “Today we’re taking a monumental step forward to reduce racial disparities in our criminal justice system, while building a promising new industry and standing on the right side of history.
 I’d like to thank the legislature, advocates, faith leaders, and community leaders for their dedicated work and partnership on this critical issue.”